mattclarke/advent_of_code_20/README.md

 ### Part 1
 * Simple looping tracking the last two times a value occurs.
 ### Part 2
-* Using the solution from part 1 takes ~2 minutes.
+* Using the solution from part 1 takes ~40 seconds.
 Must be a quicker way...
 TODO: find a quicker way!

 ## Day 16